kboedges/better-readable/README.md

 2. Install all project dependencies with `yarn install`
 3. Start the development server with `yarn start`

+## Server

+The server is available at: https://github.com/udacity/reactnd-project-readable-starter

 ## Additional Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).